 How long is the route?

-It’s a nice, flat, 7 kilometre route (that’s just over 4 miles) through the heart of the City of London, over the famous bridges and past some of London’s major landmarks.
+It’s a nice, flat, 8 kilometre route (that’s about 5 miles) through the heart of the City of London, over the famous bridges and past some of London’s major landmarks.

 How much do I have to raise?

-When signing up for the run each participant must pay a non-refundable registration fee of £80.
-This covers our admin costs plus the cost of your very own gorilla suit, which you get to keep after the run.
+When signing up for the run each participant must pay a non-refundable registration fee of £60.
+This covers event costs plus the cost of your very own gorilla suit, which you get to keep!